Night vision goggles on TV and in movies are seldom shown correctly.

-- A related bit of a Johnny Bravo episode began with Little Suzie saying, "...but do you really need those night-vision goggles?"
-Johnny: "Oh yes, and they work exceptionally well in the day time." (he turns on the goggles) "AAAARRGGHH!!
-I'm blind!"
+- A related bit of a Johnny Bravo episode began with Little Suzie asking, "do you really need those night-vision goggles?"
+Johnny claims "they work exceptionally well in the day time," them turns on the lights and immediately screams that he's gone blind.

 - The season 3 premier of My Little Pony: Friendship Is Magic shows Pinkie wearing a pair of "night vision goggles"note ... during the day.
 She quickly crashes into a light post due to being unable to see.